An Unfinished Life: Plot

 Griff, who has begun to build a relationship with her grandfather, leaves her mother and goes back to the ranch alone.
 Einar meets Jean at the diner and invites her to come back and live with him after he and Griff go on a camping trip.

 The "camping trip" is a cover story meant to allow them time to carry out a request from Mitch to set free the bear who mauled him.
 The plan to get the bear into a transport cage does not go well.
 Griff accidentally knocks the gearshift lever into neutral while Einar is luring the bear into the cage.
 The bear gets free, and Einar is injured as he jumps out of the way.
 Griff drives Einar to the hospital, where he and Jean attempt to reconcile.
 Back at the ranch, Mitch survives a peaceful confrontation with the bear from his past.
 It goes into the mountains, where it belongs.

 Meanwhile, Gary returns to the area and comes to the ranch the next day to accost Jean.
 He and Einar have an explosive confrontation that ends in Einar threatening Gary with his rifle, before badly beating him up.
 Gary, battered and exhausted, leaves on a Trailways bus as it moves through Nebraska.

 In the final scene, Einar affectionately talks with one of his cats, who throughout the whole story he'd coldly ignored.
-Griff invites Sheriff Curtis for lunch when he drops by to see Jean (previously Griff, knowing of her mother fooling around with Sheriff, had told him not to stay for lunch).
+Griff invites Sheriff Curtis for lunch when he drops by to see Jean (previously, Griff, knowing of her mother fooling around with the sheriff, had told him not to stay for lunch).
 All is well as Mitch narrates the last seconds of the story, describing to Einar his dreams of flying above the earth and coming to understand things about life.